uswds/uswds-tutorial/README.md

     npm start
     ```

-1. Open your brower and head to [http://localhost:4000/](http://localhost:4000/) and follow the directions on the page!
+1. Once the server is running, head to [http://localhost:4000/](http://localhost:4000/) and follow the directions on the page!